 - a.
-Sexual penetration without consent: Any penetration of the sex organs or any Sexual penetration without consent: Any penetration of the sex organs or anus of another person when consent is not present; any penetration of the mouth of another person with a sex organ when consent is not present; or performing oral sex on another person when consent is not present; or performing oral sex on another person when consent is not present; or performing oral sex on another person when consent anus of another person by an object or any part of the body. - b.
+Sexual penetration without consent: Any penetration of the sex organs or any Sexual penetration without consent: Any penetration of the sex organs or anus of another person when consent is not present; any penetration of the mouth of another person with a sex organ when consent is not present; or performing oral sex on another person when consent is not present.
+This includes penetration or intrusion, however slight, of the sex organs or anus of another person by an object or any part of the body. - b.
 Sexual contact without consent: Knowingly touching or fondling a person's genitals, breasts, thighs, groin, or buttocks, or knowingly touching a person with one's own genitals, breasts, or buttocks, when consent is not present.
 This includes contact done directly or indirectly through clothing, bodily fluids, or with an object.
 It also includes causing or inducing a person, when consent is not present, to similarly touch or fondle oneself or someone else. - c.
 Statutory rape: Sexual intercourse with a person who is under the statutory age of consent under the laws of the state in which the incident occurred. - d.
 Sexual Exploitation includes taking sexual advantage of another person for the benefit of oneself or a third party without consent.
 This includes, but is not limited to, the following actions (including when they are done via electronic means, methods or devices): - 1.
 Sexual voyeurism, or permitting others to witness or observe the sexual or intimate activity of another person without that person's consent. - 2.
 Indecent or lewd exposure, or inducing others to expose themselves when consent is not present. - 3.
 Recording any person engaged in sexual, private or intimate activity in a private space without that person's consent. - 4.
 Distributing personal sexual information, images, or recordings about another person without that person's consent, even if the images or recordings were obtained with consent. - 5.
 Recruiting, harboring, transporting, providing, or obtaining another person for the purpose of sexual exploitation. - 6.
 Inducing incapacitation in another person with the intent to engage in sexual conduct, regardless of whether prohibited sexual conduct actually occurs. - 7.
 Knowingly transmitting a sexually transmitted disease such as HIV to another person. - 8.
 Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - a.
 Fear for their safety or the safety of others. - b.
 Suffer substantial emotional distress.